-1. The town implemented energy efficiency upgrades with an American Recovery and Reinvestment (AARA) grant of \$89,354 between 2010 and 2012.
-The projects included: retrofitting existing t12 fluorescent fixtures with 28-w T8 lamps; removing \(\frac{1}{2} \) of T8 fixtures in retrofitted areas; adding daylight controls to the front lobbies; replacing standard motors with premium efficiency motors; installing variable frequency drives; installing pipe insulation on hot water piping in boiler room; implementing network thermostats for control of water-source heat pumps; and implementing occupancy based bi-level fluorescent fixtures in all stair wells.
+The Town of Truckee implemented energy efficiency upgrades with an American Recovery and Reinvestment (AARA) grant of \$89,354 between 2010 and 2012.
+The projects included: retrofitting existing t12 fluorescent fixtures with 28-w T8 lamps; removing 1⁄4 of T8 fixtures in retrofitted areas; adding daylight controls to the front lobbies; replacing standard motors with premium efficiency motors; installing variable frequency drives; installing pipe insulation on hot water piping in boiler room; implementing network thermostats for control of water-source heat pumps; and implementing occupancy based bi-level fluorescent fixtures in all stair wells.

 - 2. The town brought on a consultant team who produced a Strategic Energy Plan, including \$300,000 worth of recommended energy efficiency actions.
 The town budgeted \$240,000 to implement these improvements in the 2019-2020 fiscal year. - 3.
-The town is a participant in the Institute for Local Government's Beacon Program, providing access to resources for climate action planning and energy efficiency upgrades.
+Truckee is a participant in the Institute for Local Government's Beacon Program, providing access to resources for climate action planning and energy efficiency upgrades.